 Contribution margin for the North American OTC Healthcare segment increased \$56.9 million, or 17.5%, during 2018 versus 2017.
 The contribution margin increase was primarily the result of higher sales volume and gross profit, partially offset by higher advertising and promotion expenses, all attributable to the Fleet acquisition.
 As a percentage of North American OTC Healthcare revenues, contribution margin for the North American OTC Healthcare segment decreased to 44.0% during 2018 from 45.2% during 2017.
-The contribution margin decrease as a percentage of revenues was primarily due to the gross profit decrease as a percentage of revenues in the North American OTC Healthcare segment discussed above.
+The contribution margin decrease as a percentage of revenues in the North American OTC Healthcare segment discussed above.